What Is Customer Lifetime Value?

 The “lifetime” value of a customer gives you insight into how much a customer will spend over the course of their relationship with you—whether it’s a couple of months or a couple of years.
-Understanding how to calculate customer lifetime value will enable you to make essential changes to your business model and identify issues that’ll make sure you’re financially solvent.
+Understanding how to calculate customer lifetime value will enable you to make essential changes to your business model and marketing strategy, as well as identify any potential financial issues.

 We’ll show you the customer lifetime value calculation with an example, plus get into the details of how you should think about customer lifetime value to make your business more successful.

 The customer lifetime value calculation shows you how much revenue a customer will generate over their relationship with your business.
 This isn’t literally the customer’s lifetime—it’s the duration over which they’ll be an active consumer with your company.
-There’s a direct relationship between the length of a customer’s length with a business and their value; the longer they continue to purchase from your business, the higher their customer lifetime value.
+There’s a direct relationship between the length of a customer’s investment in your business and their value; the longer they continue to purchase from your business, the higher their customer lifetime value.

 The lifetime value of a customer is represented by several different acronyms: LTV and CLV are the most common among them.
 You might also see CLTV or TCV (total customer value).
 For the purpose of this post, we’ll go with “LTV,” but know they’re all referencing the same important metric.

-When you’re calculating LTV, you’ll choose a time period and customer segment to focus on.
+When you’re calculating customer lifetime value, you’ll choose a time period and customer segment to focus on.
 (Note that the segment could be all of your customers over the entire lifespan of your company—up to you.)
-Before you’re able to calculate to the lifetime value of a customer, you’ll need to know the following:
+Before you’re able to calculate the lifetime value of a customer, you’ll need to know the following: